-The model simulation characterized six LRT periods that have mineral dust concentration peaks greater than $10 \,\mu\text{g/m}^3$ during IOP1 (Fig. 3).
-The LRT periods cover the high-mineral particle samples of the TEM analysis, and we identify these TEM samples as LRT samples.
-These periods also generally overlap those of Moran-Zuloage et al. (2018), who measured aerosol mass concentrations from 1 to 10 μ m (coarse mode) at the Amazon Tall Tower Observatory (ATTO) during the campaign, and are consistent with the dust events from the MODIS satellite observations (https://worldview.earthdata.nasa.gov/).
-The model simulation shows that the horizontal distributions of mineral dust concentration at the surface level during the six LRT periods and the vertical distributions on 7 March, when the largest LRT periods occurred during IOP1 (Fig. 4).
+The model simulation characterized six LRT periods that had mineral dust concentration peaks greater than $10 \,\mu g \,m^{-3}$ during IOP1 (Fig. 3).
+The LRT periods cover the high mineral particle samples of the TEM analysis, and we identify these TEM samples as LRT samples.
+These periods also generally overlap with those of Moran-Zuloage et al. (2018) who measured aerosol mass concentrations from 1 to $10 \,\mu m$ (coarse mode) at the Amazon Tall Tower Observatory (ATTO) during the campaign, and they are consistent with the dust events from the MODIS satellite observations (https://worldview.earthdata.nasa.gov/, last access: 20 October 2020).
+The model simulation shows the horizontal distributions of mineral dust concentrations at the surface level during the six LRT periods and the vertical distributions on 7 March when the largest LRT periods occurred during IOP1 (Fig. 4).
 The model results indicate that these mineral dust particles originated from the Saharan desert, followed by easterly transport in the lower troposphere over the Atlantic Ocean to the Amazon basin.